fuzzywe/CODING/ARRAYS/DUPLICATES 2 ELEMENTS.md

 ans = {1, 3}
 Explanation of the Result
 The duplicates 1 and 3 were detected in the order they appear for the second time, resulting in the output 1 3.

----

-You are given an integer n and an integer array arr of size n+2.
-All elements of the array are in the range from 1 to n.
-Also, all elements occur once except two numbers which occur twice.
-Find the two repeating numbers.
-Note: Return the numbers in their order of appearing twice.
-So, if x and y are repeating numbers, and x's second appearance comes before the second appearance of y, then the order should be (x, y).

-Examples:

-Input: n = 4, arr[] = [1, 2, 1, 3, 4, 3]
-Output: 1 3
-Explanation: In the given array, 1 and 3 are repeated two times, and as 1's second appearance occurs before 2's second appearance, so the output should be 1 3.
-Input: n = 2, arr[] = [1, 2, 2, 1]
-Output: 2 1
-Explanation: In the given array, 1 and 2 are repeated two times and second occurence of 2 comes before 1.
-So the output is 2 1.
-Expected Time Complexity: O(n).
-Expected Auxiliary Space: O(1).